-In return, the U.S., E.U., and UN lifted some sanctions related to Iran’s nuclear program.
-As a result of the sanctions relief, Iran is expected to have access to around $50 billion of its frozen assets and the opportunity to conduct business with much of the world.
-The sanctions infrastructure will still remain in place in case Iran violates the agreement and the reimposition of sanctions is required.
+In return, the United States, the European Union, and the United Nations lifted some sanctions related to Iran’s nuclear program.
+The sanctions infrastructure has remained in place in case Iran violates the agreement and the re-imposition of sanctions is required.

-In addition, the United States will still maintain key sanctions, including a prohibition of Iran from the U.S. commercial markets and banking system.
+In addition, the United States will still maintain key sanctions, including a prohibition that prevents Iran from using the U.S. commercial markets and banking system.
 The United States will also maintain sanctions targeting Iran’s support for terrorism, its human rights abuses, and its missile program.